sislam16/youtube-remake/README.md

 ## Task

 - Create a React App with three pages; Home, Video and About
 - You will use the official YouTube Data API v3.
-[Docs Here](https://developers.google.com/youtube/v3/docs/).
 - Your app must make use of React Router for having multiple pages.
 - Your app may NOT use any other dependencies other than the following:
   - `react` and its accompanying libraries like `react-dom` and `react-scripts`.